 There is a thriving social side when coffee mornings, lunches, craft displays and other events are organised.
 Members, ladies who no longer play and friends enjoy these get togethers.

-The Ladies Section is in the very good hands of this year’s Captain Mrs Yvonne Bridge and her committee.
+The Ladies Section is in the very good hands of this year’s Captain Mrs Christine Dunlop and her committee.